 This was not a myth during the early days of vulnerability management, but it is now.
 In 2005, when vulnerability management was an evolving practice, IT admins used open-source tools to scan for vulnerabilities, assess, and mitigate them manually.
 The same belief exists among IT admins today.
 Separate tools for each stage introduce a lot of delays, increase costs, and make it practically impossible to measure the effectiveness of your vulnerability management process.

-Many new-age tools are built to execute an entire vulnerability management program, including patching with complete automation.
+Executes many new-age tools that are built for an entire vulnerability management program, including patching with complete automation.
 Implement a comprehensive vulnerability management tool and speed-up your process from a single console.

 5. “All of endpoint security is just vulnerability management.”